Grilled Panzanella Salad with Chicken Sausage: A grilled version of a classic panzanella salad, made heartier with the addition of sausage.

 - 8 oz whole grain baguette (this is usually half a store bought loaf), cut into ½" slices

-- 1 head of green leafy lettuce or romaine, washed, dried and cut into small chunks
+- 1 head of green leafy lettuce or romaine, washed, dried

 - freshly grated Parmesan cheese for serving (or omit for dairy-free)